igormorgado/igormorgado.github.io/_posts/2018-06-06-seamless_gameworld.md

 Also think about the *offset* idea in tile, I think that is a good idea, even z_offset can be used to create smooth terrain changes, maybe will drop the *x, y* offset and let only the z offset for small terrain vertical changes.

+## Results

+Need to test stuff not just chitchat

+## Conclusions

+Here some conclusions

 ## Questions